Ira P. Rothken: Career

-Internet Gambling Cases
+Internet gambling cases

 One of Rothken's earliest cases alleged that credit card companies were involved in providing illegal gambling loans to users of internet gambling sites.
 In this case, Rothken pointed out "We want the court to say Visa and MasterCard can't make money on illegal transactions...."
 The case resulted in credit card companies settling and providing, amongst other things, a notice to their card holders that their card may not be used to fund online gambling.
 As a result of the case, Ed Dixon, a spokesman for MasterCard admitted that they introduced new rules related to Internet gambling.
 Later, Visa affiliates agreed to clear the credit rating of Rothken's client and issue warnings to consumers.

-Internet Search Engine Cases
+Internet search engine cases

 Several of Rothken's cases have involved defending various search engines.
 Rothken's reason is simple: "We all recognize that the greater good is to allow for robust search...Search is just too important to society.
 Regardless of the percentage of [illegal] files, even if it's a large percentage of those files that ultimately will lead to downstream content that's unauthorized, search of that content should still be allowed...
 When you look at the total picture... do we believe that search engines for .torrent files should be banned altogether?
 Most people would say no."

-Cases of First Impression
+Cases of first impression

 Many of Rothken's high technology legal actions have included issues of first impression where original issues of law are presented for decision by the court.
 In these cases, there is no precedent for the legal issue at hand in a specific court.
 Often Rothken's cases of first impression involve complex technology issues.

 Examples of first impression cases include: